power-profiles-daemon

 Most distributions install power-profiles-daemon by default with their GNOME and KDE desktop environments.
 This article compares TLP and power-profiles-daemon and explains how to replace the latter with TLP.

-Does power-profiles-daemon achieve better power savings than TLP?
+Does power-profiles-daemon save power over TLP?

-power-profiles-daemon covers only a subset of TLP’s settings:
+power-profiles-daemon only covers a subset of TLP’s settings:

 PLATFORM_PROFILE_ON_AC/BAT